isomerpages/moe-westspringpri-P0/_moe-kindergarten/🎉 Events and Celebrations/🏅 Sports Fiesta @ MK.md

 <h4>Sports Fiesta 2024</h4>
 <p>“Sports Fiesta 2024” aims to strengthen parent-child relationship, as
 well as to reinforce the values of perseverance and sportsmanship.</p>
-<p>This is the first year we are running the Sports Fiesta as a” with “Based
+<p>This is the first year we are running the Sports Fiesta based on previous
-on previous years’ feedback from parents, where they wished they could be more involved in the event, this year’s iteration was done in a carnival format, as we hosted a combined session for our K1 and K2 classes.&nbsp;</p>
+years’ feedback from parents, where they wished they could be more involved in the event, this year’s iteration was done in a carnival format, as we hosted a combined session for our K1 and K2 classes.&nbsp;</p>
 <p>The stations are intentionally set up to reinforce motor skills that the
 children have learnt in our MK curriculum, and provided them with the platform to put them into practice.
 The Sports Fiesta was well-received by the parents